corda/corda/docs/source/tutorial-contract.rst

 the cash smart contract must consider the pounds and the dollars separately because they are not fungible: they cannot be merged together.
 So we have two groups: A and B.

-The ``TransactionForVerification.groupStates`` method handles this logic for us: firstly, it selects only states of the given type (as the transaction may include other types of state, such as states representing bond ownership, or a multi-sig state) and then it takes a function that maps a state to a grouping key.
+The ``TransactionForContract.groupStates`` method handles this logic for us: firstly, it selects only states of the given type (as the transaction may include other types of state, such as states representing bond ownership, or a multi-sig state) and then it takes a function that maps a state to a grouping key.
 All states that share the same key are grouped together.
 In the case of the cash example above, the grouping key would be the currency.

-In other kinds of contract, we don't want CP to be fungible: merging and splitting is (in our example) not allowed.
+In this kind of contract we don't want CP to be fungible: merging and splitting is (in our example) not allowed.
 So we just use a copy of the state minus the owner field as the grouping key.

 Here are some code examples: